godwintgn/OpenCCTV-RTSP-Recorder/README.md

 # CCTV Recorder

 This is a Python-based CCTV recording script that captures RTSP streams using `ffmpeg`.
-It automatically manages storage by deleting old recordings when a size limit is reached and now supports **automatic 10-minute clip splitting**.
+It automatically manages storage by deleting old recordings when a size limit is reached and supports **automatic 10-minute clip splitting**.

+---

 ## 🎯 Why This Project?
-I created this script for my personal use because my IP camera requires a **paid cloud storage service** to store recordings.
+I created this script for personal use because my IP camera requires a **paid cloud storage service** to store recordings.
 Since I did not want to pay for it, I searched for free tools but found none that met my needs.
 As a result, I developed this script **with the help of ChatGPT** to provide a **free, local recording solution**.

 If this script is useful to you, feel free to **contribute and improve it!** 🚀